aredn/documentation/arednGettingStarted/advanced_config.rst

 Advertised Services
 ^^^^^^^^^^^^^^^^^^^

+*Services* include the required applications, programs, or functions that are available to devices on the mesh network.
+The purpose of the network is to transport data for the services which are being used.
+Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.
+Services can run on the node itself or on any of its LAN-connected devices.

-Network services can run on LAN hosts or on your node itself.
-Just remember that AREDN |trade| nodes have a limited amount of system resources with which to run services, so it may be a good idea to run services on an external computer connected to the node's LAN network.
+Remember that AREDN |trade| nodes have a limited amount of system resources with which to run services, so installing add-on services directly on the mesh node should be avoided because the node will become unstable and the mesh network can fail if insufficient RAM is available for the node to function, particularly on devices with only 32 MB of memory.
+It is a best practice to run services on an external computer connected to the node's LAN network.
 In the example above you can see that an external host has been given a reserved DHCP address, and it is also running the *meshchat* program as a service that is advertised on the network through this node.
 Use the following steps to create an advertised service.

 Name
   Enter a service name in the *Name* field.